specialistgeneralist/Reddit-political-ideology/README.md

 # RedditIdeology-Honours2021
-Files for scraping and modeling reddit users' ideologies
+Files for scraping and modeling reddit users' ideologies as a function of digital footprints.

+Any file in this repo that is not mentioned in the below list is obsolete and was not used in the final project.

 ## Data Collection